Aptomi/k8s-app-engine/refactoring_in_progress.md

 - add support not only for policy objects, but for generated objects as well
 - get rid of dependency ID
 - get rid of revision.yaml
+- deal with external entities (charts, secrets, ldap configuration)
+- we don't have any unit tests to verify label calculation in the engine while policy is being resolved